EgyptAir to let hostesses wear Islamic headscarves

 Although many Egyptian Muslim women wear the scarves, Mubarak’s administration had sought to restrict its usage in places such as on state television and the national carrier which were seen as the public face of Egypt.

-President Mohamed Mursi and his administration have repeatedly said they will not impose strict Islamic codes of behaviour, but more secular-minded Egyptians and many Christians worry about the creeping implementation of social restrictions.
+President Mohamed Mursi and his administration have repeatedly said they will not impose strict Islamic codes of behavior, but more secular-minded Egyptians and many Christians worry about the creeping implementation of social restrictions.

 EgyptAir is designing a new hijab to be worn with the carrier’s uniform and that will be completed before expanding the new practice to services beyond the Arab world, the carrier’s deputy chairman, Abdel Aziz Fadel, said.